whflima/invoice-generator/README.md

-<h1 align="center">Welcome to Invoice Generator 👋</h1>
+<h1 align="center">Welcome to InvoiceGen - PDF Invoice Generator 👋</h1>

->
+> InvoiceGen is a web application that lets you create and download PDF invoices quickly and easily.
+Simply enter your details, customize the invoice, and generate a professional PDF in seconds.

 ### 🏠 [Homepage](https://whflima.github.io/invoice-generator/)

 <!--

-> This is my personal website, a place where you can learn more about my technical expertise, discover my projects, and follow my journey in software development, innovation, and problem-solving.

 ## Video demo